 (ante A.D.
 403)

 Hence, God wouldn’t have come into the world any other way, but by the faith and charity of a woman who should reciprocally undo Eve’s indifference and disobedience which eventually alienated mankind from God.
-Mary’s acceptance of God cancelled out Eve’s rejection of Him.
+Mary’s acceptance of God canceled out Eve’s rejection of Him.
 Mary’s Fiat at the Annunciation invited God back into the world so that He could undo what Adam had wrought by Eve’s suggestion.
 Eve’s participation paved the way for mankind’s spiritual and physical death, while our Blessed Lady’s participation provided the hope of salvation to all who must emulate her faith and charity in God’s grace if they hope to be saved.

 By having vindicated Eve, Mary became the maternal advocate of the entire human race.
 In this sense, she truly is our spiritual mother, whose womb has provided regeneration unto life with God because of her faith and love.
 The blessed fruit which she has provided to all mankind can now be partaken of from the Tree of Life (Gen 3:24) by her congruous merits in and through the condign merits of her divine Son, the living Font of all grace.
 The promise of eternal life has rested on the blessed fruit in the palms of Mary’s extended hands ever since she joyfully consented to be the mother of our Lord and Saviour in charity and grace.